Ghostwriter: Academia

-Medical
+Medicine

 With medical ghostwriting, pharmaceutical companies pay professional writers to produce papers and then pay other scientists or physicians to attach their names to these papers before they are published in medical or scientific journals.
 Medical ghostwriting has been criticized by a variety of professional organizations representing the drug industry, publishers, and medical societies, and it may violate American laws prohibiting off-label promotion by drug manufacturers as well as anti-kickback provisions within the statutes governing Medicare.
 Recently, it has attracted scrutiny from the lay press and from lawmakers, as well. including the University of Washington School of Medicine, while it is prohibited and considered a particularly pernicious form of plagiarism at others, such as Tufts University School of Medicine.

 Professional medical writers can write papers without being listed as authors of the paper and without being considered ghostwriters, provided their role is acknowledged.
 The European Medical Writers Association have published guidelines which aim to ensure professional medical writers carry out this role in an ethical and responsible manner.
 The use of properly acknowledged medical writers is accepted as legitimate by organisations such as the World Association of Medical Editors and the British Medical Journal.
 Moreover, professional medical writers' expertise in presenting scientific data may be of benefit in producing better quality papers.

-Website
+Websites

 Some websites, including blogs, are ghostwritten, because not all authors have the information technology skills or the time to dedicate to running a website.
 Nonetheless, the style, tone and content is modeled on that of the credited author.
 Many website ghostwriters are freelance but some are freelancers who work under contract, as with radio presenters and television presenters.
 Occasionally a "house pseudonym", or collective name is used by the author of the website.